 When it comes to sipping it, Auvray suggests a simple, old-school method.
 “Traditionally, mezcal is to be enjoyed at room temperature from a copita.
 After taking a sip, you take a bite of an orange slice that is coated in salt to preserve a clean palate for every sip.”

-Ready To Taste Mezcal?
-Here Are Ten Of Our Favorite Brands To Shop:
+Ready to Taste Mezcal?
+Here Are 11 of Our Favorite Brands to Shop:

 - Doña Vega Mezcal Espadín Capón (not only is Doña Vega woman-owned, but it’s also produced by a woman mezcalera!)